 Native Americans believed that these three plants were meant to grow together and couldn’t possibly thrive without one another.
 Not only are they great garden pals, corn, beans and squash also complement each other nutritionally.

 When planted next to corn, bean vines grow and climb up the tall corn stalks as they intertwine.

 Beans attract insects that prey upon the enemies of the corn plant.
-The beans keep pests away from the corn, and the corn supports and provides a framework for the flimsy bean vines, allowing them to stretch out toward the sun and get plenty of nutrients.
+The beans keep harmful pests away from the corn, and the corn supports and provides a framework for the flimsy bean vines, allowing them to stretch out toward the sun and get plenty of soil nutrients.

 In turn, the bean vines add stability to the structure, keeping the corn from blowing over in harsh winds.
 Beans also naturally produce and add enough nitrogen to the soil to feed the crops for the next growing cycle.

 The squash plant thrives in the shade of its corn and bean vine neighbors.
 The squash plant’s shallow roots mulch the top layer of the soil and the sharp, spiny leaves do their part to discourage pests.

 Go deeper: 14 Great Companion Plants for Growing Corn